A practical guide to smarter task management

 Tools of the trade

-• Timeline and scheduling
+• Timeline and scheduling — visual representation of task sequencing and deadlines

-• Integration with your other work tools
+• Integration with other work tools — connectivity with the broader toolset the team already uses

 Common pitfalls